 If my child is not in school because they are self-isolating (but school is open for all as normal), how will their remote education differ from the approaches described above?

 Rather than a weekly ‘Home Learning Plan’, a series of links and activities will be put onto Seesaw as individual elements.
 These may not be exactly the same lessons as those being taught in school, but will cover the same overall curriculum objectives.

 All children will be expected to continue with their learning remotely.
 The platform by which we share learning is called 'SEESAW'.
 This is where teachers:

-- upload learning content and links in the form of a 'weekly learning plan'
+- upload learning content and links.

 - children can upload their learning for the teacher to review- in a variety of forms.